elysiajs/documentation/docs/middleware.md

 Whether you want to create a custom body parser, return a custom response based on your handler, or define a custom function for guarding authentication.

-With the hook, you can customize KingWorld to its fullest potential.
+With the hook, you can customize Elysia to its fullest potential.

 ## Life Cycle
-The life cycle in KingWorld consists of:
+The life cycle in Elysia consists of:
 - Start: setup some requirement before the server start serving (Start Loop)
 - Request: get notified of every new request